Books

 FELIX Ó MURCHADHA

-Professor of Philosophy at the National University of Ireland, Galway, Ireland, and President of the Irish Philosophical Society.
+Professor of Philosophy at the University of Galway, Ireland, and President of the Irish Philosophical Society.